 Damaged or inefficient mitochondria do the opposite.

-You feed blocks of wood in the front, and out spits fine mulch on the other end.
+You feed blocks of wood in the front and out it spits fine mulch on the other end.

 Mitochondria are like metabolic wood-chippers turning food into energy.
 Healthy mitochondria spit out fine mulch.

 Damaged mitochondria spit out splinters.